lohiermichael/algo-training/README.md

-# top-interview-questions
+# algo-training

+This repo gathers algo exercises typically found in coding interviews.

+## top overview

+There is one folder by platform:

+- Hackerrank
+- Leetcode
+- other for any other platform I could have found along

+## Leetcode

-This is LeetCode's curated list of Top classic interview questions to help you land your dream job.
+In the `Leetcode` folder there is a curated list of Top classic interview questions to help you land your dream job.

 Here is the
 [link](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)
 to the Leetcode list.

-## Organization
+### Organization

 The exercises will be divided in three distinct levels: